 About the Vibrant Index

-The Vibrant Index initiative drives diversity, equity, and inclusion (DEI) changes across industry and sector.
+The Vibrant Index initiative drives diversity, equity, and inclusion changes across industry and sector.

-The designation of Vibrant Champion is awarded to employers scoring at least 95% in all nine Vibrant Index pillars.
+The designation of Vibrant Champion is awarded to employers scoring at least 95% in seven of the nine Vibrant Index pillars.

 About the Vibrant Index

-The Vibrant Index initiative drives diversity, equity, and inclusion (DEI) changes across industry and sector.
+The Vibrant Index initiative drives diversity, equity, and inclusion changes across industry and sector.

 We Work with Experts

-The Vibrant Index Initiative’s methodology and focus on the importance of policies and practices in building inclusive workspaces was refined through a targeted review by DEI experts.
-Along with the Vibrant Pittsburgh Diversity Assessment Committee, our industry experts include researchers, data analysts, Human Resources professionals, and DEI practitioners.
+The Vibrant Index Initiative’s methodology and focus on the importance of policies and practices in building inclusive workspaces was refined through a targeted review by diversity, equity, and inclusion experts.
+Along with the Vibrant Pittsburgh Diversity Assessment Committee, our industry experts include researchers, data analysts, Human Resources professionals, and specialized practitioners.

 The Vibrant Index: We Measure What Matters

 The Vibrant Index is designed to provide an annual snapshot of the best practices being utilized by employers in the Pittsburgh region.
-Each year, the Vibrant Index process captures how participating organizations are addressing DEI through their policies and workplace practices.
-The Vibrant Index supports participating organizations in identifying areas of responsibility, DEI strengths, and opportunities to create cultures of equity and inclusion.
+Each year, the Vibrant Index process captures how participating organizations are addressing diversity, equity, and inclusion through their policies and workplace practices.
+The Vibrant Index supports participating organizations in identifying areas of responsibility, strengths, and opportunities to create cultures of equity and inclusion.

 The goal?